 WOCHA is dedicated to providing the tools necessary for the development of successful leaders.
 This initiative will create an environment dedicated to growth and leadership by providing mentorship and life changing experiences, with the goal of equipping participants with the necessary tools for personal, professional and academic success.

 Beyond skill development, students will gain a cohort of peers and receive mentorship from various community leaders.
-WOCHA members who complete the program and meet the programmatic goals will receive a tailored suit and shirt to commemorate their achievement.
+WOCHA members who complete the program and meet the programmatic goals will receive a tailored suit at the end of the program.

 What happens after a student applies?